splunk/splunk-operator/docs/README.md

 The use of Persistent Volume Claims requires that your cluster is configured to support one or more Kubernetes persistent [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/).
 See the [Setting Up a Persistent Storage for Splunk](StorageClass.md) page for more information.

+### What Storage Type To Use?

-The Kubernetes infrastructure must have access to storage that meets or exceeds the recommendations provided in the the Splunk Enterprise [Reference Hardware documentation](https://docs.splunk.com/Documentation/Splunk/latest/Capacity/Referencehardware#What_storage_type_should_I_use_for_a_role.3F).
+The Kubernetes infrastructure must have access to storage that meets or exceeds the recommendations provided in the Splunk Enterprise storage type recommendations at [Reference Hardware documentation - what storage type to use for a given role?](https://docs.splunk.com/Documentation/Splunk/latest/Capacity/Referencehardware#What_storage_type_should_I_use_for_a_role.3F) In summary, Indexers with SmartStore need NVMe or SSD storage to provide the necessary IIOPs for a successful Splunk Enterprise environment.ßß

-### Use of Splunk SmartStore
+### Mandatory Use of Splunk SmartStore
-As a splunk deployment's data volume increases, demand for storage typically outpaces demand for compute resources.
+For production environments, we are mandating the use of Splunk SmartStore.
+As a Splunk Enterprise deployment's data volume increases, demand for storage typically outpaces demand for compute resources.
 [Splunk's SmartStore Feature](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/AboutSmartStore) allows you to manage your indexer storage and compute resources in a ___cost-effective___ manner by scaling those resources separately.
-SmartStore utilizes a fast, SSD-based cache on each Splunk indexer node to keep recent data locally available for search.
-When data rolls to WARM lifecycle stage, it is uploaded to an S3 API-compliant object store for persistence.
-Look into the [Configuring SmartStore](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/AboutSmartStore) document for configuring and using SmartStore.
+SmartStore utilizes a fast storage cache on each indexer node to keep recent data locally available for search and keep other data in a remote object store.
+Look into the [SmartStore Resource Guide](SmartStore.md) document for configuring and using SmartStore through operator.

 ## Installing the Splunk Operator

 A Kubernetes cluster administrator can install and start the Splunk Operator by running: